t-regx/t-regx.github.io/docs/introduction.md

 ## Automatic delimiters

 Notice, that these patterns **don't have to** be delimitered.
-Smart T-Regx will add them implicitly.
+Smart T-Regx will conveniently add them for you.
 You can add flags to your regular expression by passing a second argument.
 ```php
 pattern('[A-Z]+', 'im')->matches($subject);